 WARNING!
 Biohazard, Toxic Chemical Hazard.
 Do not use a cracked or scratched bottle.
 The bottle might leak.

 WARNING!
 Toxic Chemical Hazard.
-Install the waste container lower than the instrument (for example, on the floor).
-If the container is higher than the instrument, then the liquid will not drain and it will leak from the connections.
+Install the waste container lower than the instrument, for example, on the floor.
+If the container is higher than the instrument, then the liquid does not drain and it leaks from the connections.